chromium/chromium/content/browser/webid/README.md

 ## Network Fetches

-As explained before, the cross-site nature of WebID communication means that there is additional scrutiny and enforcement for them by the browser.
+As explained before, the cross-site nature of FedCM communication means that there is additional scrutiny and enforcement for them by the browser.
 These enforcements occur in the browser process so that they cannot be side-stepped by a malicious renderer process.
-This is why all of WebID network requests occur in the browser process.
+This is why all of FedCM network requests occur in the browser process.

 **TODO**: Explain various fetches that occur in